 - It creates vertical space—an excellent solution if you don’t have a lot of space for plants.

 - It’s also a great solution if you don’t have a lot of natural light.
 Although, if you do have natural light you can still have a cabinet and skip adding grow lights.

 - It’s a great solution for keeping curious pets away from plants.

 - It looks really beautiful!
 I consider my cabinet part of the decor in the room.

 There is not much I need to do in terms of maintaining my Ikea greenhouse cabinet, just a few things:

 - A wipe down of the cabinet when necessary, but I remove my plants to water them so the shelves don’t get that dirty.
 When I do have to clean shelves, it is easy because they are removable.

 - I use the nozzle of the vacuum cleaner occasionally.
-For example, I recently dropped a container of cuttings I was propagating and the soil spilled through the cabinet (oops).
+For example, I recently dropped a container of cuttings I was propagating and the soil spilled throughout the whole cabinet (oops).
 Cleanup was easy with the vacuum nozzle.

 - Since I don’t have fans, I open the cabinet once every few days let in some fresh air.
 There is a bit of a scent, but it’s not a bad scent.
 Just an earthy scent.